 - Spelling Bee – We send our spelling representatives to the ACSI Spelling Bee each year.
 Classroom teachers choose their best spellers and we hold a school-wide Spelling Bee Assembly to give the finalists a chance to practice and compete.
-The top four placers at the Regional Spelling Bee have the opportunity to compete in the National Spelling Bee.
+The top two placers at the Regional Spelling Bee have the opportunity to compete in the National Spelling Bee.

 - Math Olympics – Our 3rd through 5th grade students participate in the ACSI Math Olympics.
 The Olympics challenge students in arithmetic computation and mathematical reasoning.